 • Will I have to tell my boss?

 We understand your need to tackle these issues and get answers as soon as possible.
 The internet is a great resource for general information and we encourage to learn as much as you can.
-If you would like answers about your specific case one of our San Jose DUI attorneys will be happy to provide you with a free consultation to answer your questions.
+If you would like answers about your specific case one of our San Jose criminal lawyer will be happy to provide you with a free consultation to answer your questions.

 I was just arrested, what happens next?